 Studied AI searching and planning basics in the Artificial Intelligence class.

-Used NetLogo to create a path finding for a fishing vessel simulation and provided fully automatic AI solver for the game “Do not cross the line”
+Used NetLogo to successfully develop a path finding for a fishing vessel simulation and provided fully automatic AI solver for the game “Do not cross the line;”

 Used Gecode to implement a student class registration system with constraints satisfaction.